-The Library's book, journal and media collections, in analog and digital formats, are wide-ranging and represent multiple viewpoints, languages, and cultures.
+The Library's collections are wide-ranging and represent multiple viewpoints, languages, and cultures.
 The Clarence Mitchell library is part of a world-wide network of libraries that can bring you information from all parts of the globe.
 We offer spaces for quiet and collaborative study, as well as an open computer lab.
 The library sponsors cultural programs and other events.
 The library is part of the wider Highland district community.

 Residents are welcome to borrow from our collection, use our facilities, and enjoy our events.